phaze

 Apple Watch displaying a notification on a wrist

-Install Phaze on iPhone first, the Watch app installs automatically over the air on watchOS 10 or later.
-Open Phaze on iPhone once so your account and medication are synced across.
-On Apple Watch, long press your watch face, edit it, and add a Phaze complication to one of the slots.
-Take your first action, a quick dose log or a daily check-in, and you are set.
-Anything you log on the watch is in your iPhone history within seconds.
+Install Phaze on iPhone first; the Watch app installs over the air automatically once your iPhone and Apple Watch are paired on watchOS 10 or later.
+Open Phaze on iPhone once to set your medication and plan.
+On Apple Watch, long press your watch face, tap Edit, and add a Phaze complication to a slot.
+You can also add Phaze widgets to your iPhone Home or Lock Screen for the same glanceable view.

 Apple Watch resting on a desk next to an iPhone